awilliamson10/2004Scape-dev/docs/server/architecture/overview.md

 ## Technical Stack

-The Lost City Server is built using the following technologies:
+The 2004Scape Server is built using the following technologies:

 | Component | Technology |
 |-----------|------------|